-What Is A CPAP Humidifier: Different Types, Settings & More
+What Is a CPAP Humidifier: Types, Settings & Benefits for Travel

-This comprehensive guide from ApriaDirect will teach you everything you need to know about the CPAP humidifier.
-From CPAP humidifier settings and different types to pros and cons and more.
+This comprehensive guide from ApriaDirect will teach you everything you need to know about the CPAP humidifier including CPAP humidifier chambers, different types, settings, and the benefits of using a CPAP humidifier.

 The nasal cavity helps to condition the air we breathe before it reaches the lungs by acting as a heat exchanger, warming air to the optimum temperature for better breathing.
 Air is drier in the winter because of the season.
 Certain climates, especially in colder weather, cause the air to dry out, which can cause breathing discomfort.
 For CPAP users, the constant pressurized cold and dry air into the airways can be highly uncomfortable.